learnbyexample/vim_reference/vim_reference_guide.md

 **Visual mode**

 Visual mode is used to edit text by selecting them first.
-Selection can either be done using mouse or using visual commands.
+Selection can either be done using mouse or visual commands.

 Pressing the `Esc` key takes you back to the Normal mode.

 **Command-line mode**

-This mode is used to perform file operations like save, quit, search, replace, execute shell commands, etc. Any operation is completed by pressing the `Enter` key after which the mode changes back to the Normal mode.
+This mode is used to perform file operations like save, quit, search, replace, execute shell commands, etc. An operation is completed by pressing the `Enter` key after which the mode changes back to the Normal mode.
 The `Esc` key can be used to ignore whatever is typed and return to the Normal mode.

-The space at the end of the file used for this mode is referred to as Command-line area.
+The space at the bottom of the screen used for this mode is referred to as Command-line area.
 It is usually a single line, but can expand for cases like auto completion, shell commands, etc.

-## Identifying current mode
+## Identifying the current mode

 * In Insert mode, you get a blinking `|` cursor
     * also, `-- INSERT --` can be seen on the left hand side of the Command-line area